Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

-# Lightstreamer JMS Gateway StockList Demo Service for Java #
+# Lightstreamer JMS Gateway - Stock-List Demo - Java (JMS) Service #

 This project contains the source code and all the resources needed to install the StockList Demo Service for Lightstreamer JMS Gateway.<br>